openhbbtvbrowser/HybridTvViewer/README.md

 # HybridTV Dev Environment
+Original repository can be found at: https://github.com/smartclip/HybridTvViewer

+This repository contains only files which are needed for my purposes.

 ## HbbTV polyfill and Chrome extension
 Polyfill to add basic HbbTV functionality to a browser.
 Uses HTML5 video elements for media playback and dispatches media events onto OIPF objects.
 Available as Chrome extension but also made for functional testing in a browser without extension support (eg. Headless Chrome).